LjomaTech/ltlm-unity-sdk/docs/status-codes.md

 ### ConnectionRequired

-Device is offline and has exceeded the offline grace period.
+Device is offline and has exceeded the offline grace period OR offline is disabled.

 ```csharp
 if (status == LicenseStatus.ConnectionRequired)